MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Security/Test-FileCatalog.md

 ### CommonParameters

-This cmdlet supports the common parameters: `-Debug`, `-ErrorAction`, `-ErrorVariable`, `-InformationAction`, `-InformationVariable`, `-OutVariable`, `-OutBuffer`, `-PipelineVariable`, `-Verbose`, `-WarningAction`, and `-WarningVariable`.
-For more information, see [about_CommonParameters](../Microsoft.PowerShell.Core/About/about_CommonParameters.md).
+This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
+For more information, see [about_CommonParameters](https://go.microsoft.com/fwlink/?LinkID=113216).

 ## INPUTS

 ### System.IO.DirectoryInfo[], System.String[]

 The pipeline accepts an array of strings or `DirectoryInfo` objects that represent paths to the files that need to be validated.

 ## OUTPUTS

 ### System.Management.Automation.CatalogValidationStatus

 The default return type containing a value of either `Valid` or `ValidationFailed`.

 ### System.Management.Automation.CatalogInformation

 A more detailed object returned when using `-Detailed` which can be used to analyze specific files that may or may not have passed validation, which hashes were expected vs. found, and the algorithm used in the catalog.

 ## NOTES

+This cmdlet is only available on Windows platforms.

 ## RELATED LINKS